Art-of-WiFi/UniFi-API-browser/README.md

   - list IDS/IPS events
   - list system log entries

 Please note that the bundled API client supports many more API endpoints, not all make sense to add to the API browser though.

 ### Requirements

 - A web server with PHP (7.4.0 or higher) and the php-curl module installed
 - Network connectivity between this web server and the server (and port) where the UniFi controller is running (in case you are seeing errors, please check out [this issue](https://github.com/Art-of-WiFi/UniFi-API-browser/issues/4))
 - Web browsers accessing this tool should have full internet access because several CSS and JS files are loaded from public CDNs.
 - Using an administrator account with **read-only** permissions can limit visibility on certain collection/object properties.
-  See this [issue](https://github.com/Art-of-WiFi/UniFi-API-client/issues/129) and this [issue](https://github.com/Art-of-WiFi/UniFi-API-browser/issues/94)
-  for an example where the WPA2 password isn't accessible for **read-only** administrator accounts.
+See this [issue](https://github.com/Art-of-WiFi/UniFi-API-client/issues/129) and this [issue](https://github.com/Art-of-WiFi/UniFi-API-browser/issues/94) for an example where the WPA2 password isn't accessible for
+  **read-only** administrator accounts.

 ### Installation

 Installation of this tool is quite straightforward.
 The easiest way to do this is by using `git clone` which also allows for easy updates:
 - open up a terminal window on your server and `cd` to the root folder of your web server (on Ubuntu this is `/var/www/html`) and execute the following command from your command prompt:
 ```bash
 git clone https://github.com/Art-of-WiFi/UniFi-API-browser.git
 ```
 - when git is done cloning, follow the configuration steps below to configure the settings for access to your UniFi Controller's API

 Alternatively, you may choose to download the zip file and unzip it in your directory of choice, then follow the configuration steps below.

 ### Installation using Docker

 @scyto maintains Docker containers for quick and easy deployment of the UniFi API browser tool.
 Please refer to [this Wiki page](https://github.com/Art-of-WiFi/UniFi-API-browser/wiki/Docker-Hosting) within the repository for more details.
-Please note we don't provide support related to Docker-based installs.
+Please note we don't provide support related to
+Docker-based installs.

 ### Configuration

 - Credentials for access to the UniFi Controller API are configured in the file named `config/config-template.php` which should be copied/renamed to `config/config.php`
 - Starting with version 1.0.3, you can store **multiple controller configurations** in an array inside the `config/config.php` file
 - Please refer to the `config/config-template.php` file for further configuration instructions
 - Starting with API browser tool version 2.0.0, you can restrict access to the tool by creating user accounts and passwords.
 Please refer to the instructions in the `config/users-template.php` file for further details
 - After following these steps, you can open the tool in your browser (assuming you installed it in the root folder of your web server as suggested above) by going to this url: `http(s)://<server IP address>/UniFi-API-browser/`

 ### UniFi OS support

-Support for UniFi OS-based controllers (for example, the UniFi Dream Machine Pro) has been added with version 2.0.7.
-When adding the details for a UniFi OS device to the `config/config.php` file, please make sure not to add a port suffix or trailing slashes to the URL.
+Support for UniFi OS-based controllers (for example, the UniFi Dream Machine Pro or UniFi OS Server) has been added with version 2.0.7.
+When adding the details for a UniFi OS console to the `config/config.php` file, please make sure not to add trailing slashes to the URL.
+For UniFi OS Consoles (e.g., UDM PRO) use port 443 for the connection.

 When using the UniFi API browser to connect to a Network Application on a UniFi OS-based gateway via the WAN interface, it is necessary to create a specific firewall rule to allow external access to port 443 on the gateway's local interface.
 For more information, please refer to the following blog post for further details: https://artofwifi.net/2022/04/07/how-to-access-the-unifi-controller-by-wan-ip-or-hostname-on-a-udm-pro/

+When connecting to a **UniFi OS Server**, make sure to use port **11443** for the connection.

 ### Extending the Collections dropdown menu

 Since version 2.0.0 you can extend the Collections dropdown menu with your own options by adding them to the `config.php` file.

 Here's an example:
 ```php